zhenry9/ullr/docs/use-cases/skiracing.rst

 Ullr Configuration on the Raspberry Pi
 ''''''''''''''''''''''''''''''''''''''
 Next we need to configure Ullr on the Raspberry Pi.
-This is fairly simple, as we only have one device!
+This is fairly simple, as we only have one device to configure!
 Navigate to the Raspberry Pi web interface, either from the Pi itself or from another computer on the same LAN.
 See :ref:`Running on a Raspberry Pi` for more information on how to do this.